Bullish case

 NWSA AI trading strategy

 The NWSA AI trading strategy below is a research and risk-control framework, not personal advice.
-It combines the improving fundamental story with price confirmation, valuation discipline, and clear invalidation levels.
+It combines the improving fundamental story with price confirmation, valuation discipline, and clear invalidation levels, with the fiscal Q4 and full-year report on August 5, 2026 as the near-term catalyst.

-Watch for NWSA to reclaim and hold the $28 to $30 area with stronger volume, then compare the move with Dow Jones growth, real estate demand, and buyback pace.
+Watch for NWSA to reclaim and hold the $28 to $29 area with stronger volume, then compare the move with Dow Jones growth, real estate demand, and buyback pace in the August 5, 2026 report.

 Define invalidation before entry.
-A failed breakout back below $28 or a close below $26 can be used as a rules-based signal that momentum did not confirm.
+A failed breakout back below $28 or a close below the 50-day average near $26.65 can be used as a rules-based signal that momentum did not confirm.

-If NWSA pulls back toward the mid-$20s without a thesis break, compare the price with free cash flow, net cash, and the next earnings update.
+If NWSA pulls back toward the 50-day or 200-day moving average without a thesis break, compare the price with free cash flow, net cash, and the next earnings update.

 Avoid averaging down without a stop.
-A move toward the 52-week low would require a fresh review of housing activity and legacy news profitability.
+A move toward the 52-week low would require a fresh review of housing activity, AI licensing, and legacy news profitability.

-Track Dow Jones subscriptions, Risk & Compliance growth, REA listings, Realtor.com lead quality, HarperCollins sales, AI licensing revenue, and repurchase activity.
+Track Dow Jones subscriptions, Risk & Compliance growth, REA listings, Realtor.com lead quality, HarperCollins sales, AI licensing revenue, and repurchase activity, plus the outcome of the Brave Software litigation.

 Do not treat AI content licensing as guaranteed.
-Scenario ranges should be updated after earnings, housing data, and any new content deals.
+Scenario ranges should be updated after the August 5, 2026 earnings report, housing data, and any new content deals or legal rulings.

 Investment research summary